Luno-lab/lkdoc/docs/getting-started/custom-chains.md

 })
 ```

-## Subscan Integration
+## Asset List(optional)

-For chains that support Subscan, you can configure Subscan API endpoints to enable enhanced AssetList functionality:
+For chains that support Asset List, you can configure Subscan API endpoints to enable enhanced AssetList functionality:

 ```tsx
 const myChain = defineChain({